 Color variations – All ceramic tiles are coded V1, V2, V3, V4 which relates to the variation in colors of each tile batch.
 Most ceramic wood look tiles are V3 or V4 meaning that there is moderate to high variation in colors.
 That is to be expected since most wood look tiles are trying to mimic the variation of tones in wood grains.
 However, be careful to ensure that the tiles you get are all from the same batch to ensure that the tones within the variation are the same.

 Anti-slip – If you’re using tile in “wet” areas in the home than be sure to check on how slip resistant your tile is.
 A coefficient of friction (COF) greater than .60 to .79 is required for commercial applications to meet or exceed ADA (Americans with Disabilities Act) guidelines.

 Wear and tear – The PEI (Porcelain and Enamel Institute) rating for glazed tiles will only tell you how well a tile will resist abrasion, so a P.E.I IV has high resistance to abrasion and is suitable for heavy-duty residential and commercial kitchens, whilst a PEI I or II cannot be walked on and so are best for walls!

 Is it just a fad? – Beauty is all in the eye of the beholder and there will always be those who just simply prefer real hardwood flooring to hardwood tile, no matter how closely it mimics the real thing.
 Any investment into your home flooring needs to be carefully considered in terms of its long lasting durability and appeal.
 If you are concerned that the current trend for this type of tile will be short lived then opting for a more traditional wood looking tile rather than the on-trend ones will be a safer bet.
-Click here to learn about wood flooring trends for 2013/14.
+Click here to learn about wood flooring trends.